April 16th, 2025

 Purdue Road School, hosted by Purdue University’s Joint Transportation Research Program (JTRP), took place on March 18–19, 2025, bringing together professionals from government, industry, and academia to discuss the latest advancements in transportation.
 While traditionally focused on areas such as pavement design and traffic operations, the event also explored topics like aviation, urban planning, and more…

-Filed under: general, News and Announcements | Comments Off on Purdue Road School: a recap of the 2025 conference and its global impactMarch 19th, 2025
+Filed under: general, News and Announcements | Comments Off on Purdue Road School: A recap of the 2025 conference and its global impactMarch 19th, 2025

 By Rachel Fundator, clinical assistant professor and information literacy instructional designer, and Dr. Clarence Maybee, associate dean for learning and W. Wayne Booker Chair in Information Literacy The Institute for Information Literacy at Purdue is thrilled to support a team of researchers from the University of Illinois who are examining the efficacy of a gamified more…